Ann B Lee

 I am a professor in the Department of Statistics & Data Science at Carnegie Mellon University, with a joint appointment in the Machine Learning Department.
-Prior to joining CMU in 2005, I was the J.W.
-Gibbs Assistant Professor in the department of mathematics at Yale University, and before that I served a year as a visiting research associate at the department of applied mathematics at Brown University.
+Prior to joining CMU, I was the J.W.
+Gibbs Assistant Professor in the department of mathematics at Yale University, and before that I served a year as a visiting research associate in the department of applied mathematics at Brown University.

 My research interests are in developing statistical methodology for complex data and problems in the physical sciences.
-I am particularly interested in statistical methods that adapt to nonlinear sparse structure in high-dimensional data, and nonparametric approaches that can handle heterogeneous data from different scientific probes.
-My recent work includes uncertainty quantification via conditional density estimation, likelihood-free inference, validation of emulator models, and applications in astronomy and hurricane intensity guidance involving satellite imagery and massive astronomical surveys.
+I am particularly interested in trust-worthy scientific inference and reliable uncertainty quantification, and in bridging classical statistics and machine learning for simulation-based inference and experimental design.
+My recent work includes likelihood-free inference, calibrated probabilistic forecasting, interpretable diagnostics of generative models, and applications in astronomy and hurricane intensity guidance involving satellite imagery and large surveys.

 Brown University